-How does one create a complete street?
-Certainly this involves the implementation of design standards such as bike lanes, sidewalks, and narrower travel lanes, but complete streets wouldn’t be complete without the concurrent enforcement of pedestrian-friendly policy.
-Failing to educate the public about the laws created to promote complete street initiatives, such as restrictions on obstructing bike lanes, and then enforcing those laws results in fewer benefits derived from such innovative urban design.
+How does one create a complete street that harmoniously accommodates drivers, pedestrians, and cyclists?
+Certainly it involves the implementation of design standards such as bike lanes, sidewalks, and narrower travel lanes; but complete streets wouldn’t be complete without the concurrent education and enforcement of urban design policies.
+At best, failure to educate and enforce results in fewer benefits derived from such innovative urban design.
 At worst, it undermines the public’s trust in such potentially beneficial policy initiatives.

 There’s little doubt that bike lanes and crosswalks represent a comparatively low-cost means of enhancing our communities.
 Besides potentially reducing the number of cars on the street, bike lanes offer a healthier and more efficient transportation alternative.
 Evidence shows that they also increase sales at nearby businesses and increase property values.
-When car lanes were replaced with a bike lane and wider sidewalks in one San Francisco neighborhood, sales at area businesses increased substantially.
-Now without an actual A-B study to control for all other factors, it’s difficult to say that bike lanes and wider sidewalks were the sole cause of the sales increase; nonetheless, those businesses seemed pretty pleased with the change in infrastructure.
+When a car lane was replaced with a bike lane and wider sidewalks in one San Francisco neighborhood, sales at area businesses increased substantially.
+Without an actual A-B study to control for all other factors, it’s difficult to say that bike lanes and wider sidewalks were the sole cause of the sales increase.
+At the very least we have some indication that businesses were helped and not hurt by the change in infrastructure.

-Another affordable method of enhancing the pedestrian experience is the simple addition of crosswalks, or the restoration of those in decline.
-Ideally, all crosswalks should be accompanied by either traditional traffic lights or pedestrian traffic signals that clearly require cars to stop for those that are crossing.
+Another affordable method of enhancing the pedestrian experience is the addition of crosswalks and the restoration of those in decline.
+Ideally, all crosswalks should be accompanied by either traditional traffic lights or pedestrian traffic signals that clearly require cars to stop for pedestrians.
 Anything less, is a hazard for both drivers and pedestrians.
-Crosswalks at intersections simply need to be enhanced; crosswalks should be clearly visible so drivers are aware that they need to take notice.
-Walking or biking as a means of transportation should be an enjoyable experience for those who would like the opportunity to do so and, importantly, for those who have no other choice.
+Crosswalks at intersections need to be enhanced to make drivers well aware that they are approaching a pedestrian zone and must yield when necessary.
+Walking or biking as a means of transportation should be an enjoyable experience for those who would like the opportunity to do so and for those who have no other choice.

 The same can be said for auto-oriented policies.
-The point of a bus-only lane is fairly straightforward: providing a lane that can only be occupied by a form of mass transit should encourage more people to use this option in times of heavy traffic.
+A bus-only lane is designed to encourage bus ridership by providing a dedicated, traffic-free lane for buses.
+Buses are cheaper and more versatile than trains and can allow more people to effectively move around dense areas.
 But, like bike and HOV lanes, the bus lane often falls victim to the driver’s tendency to overrun every open lane in their field of view.
 It’s understandably tough to abide by the bus lane rule when no buses are anywhere to be seen, traffic is piling up in the car lanes, and there is no physical barrier preventing a car from entering the bus lane.
-But again, the point of the bus lane is to safeguard the buses against the negative impacts of traffic.
-We are encouraging the use of alternative transportation modes by ensuring the bus has an open lane at all times.
-If we don’t enforce the rule then we are undermining any attempt to obtain this outcome.
+Of course, the bus lane constantly being free from traffic is the point of the bus lane.

-A well-functioning city needs to give visitors and residents several viable transportation options throughout the day (and night) that meet a diverse set of needs.
-Realizing this doesn’t necessarily require sales tax referenda and the issuance of municipal bonds for large projects.
-We can (and should) invest heavily in passenger-rail transit to increase the transportation options and livability of our city, but we should also take advantage of less expensive upgrades (like repainting fading crosswalks), educating the public, and then enforcing the policies necessary to realize the goals of those upgrades.
+A well-functioning city needs to give visitors and residents several viable transportation options that meet a diverse set of needs.
+Realizing this doesn’t always require sales tax referenda and the issuance of municipal bonds for large projects.
+We can (and should) invest heavily in passenger-rail transit to increase the transportation options and livability of our city, but we should also take advantage of less expensive upgrades to basic infrastructure, educating the public, and then enforcing the policies necessary to realize the goals of those upgrades.

 OCGA §40-6-91 (a)-(b)